 If he answers all the questions correctly, the monk goes back to the other waiting monks to say he has answered correctly and ask the abbot for permission to accept him.
 Once accepted, the young man is now a novice monk or Phra (meaning Father) and his family crawl to him on their knees to give him offerings of things he will need while he living at the temple.

-What Happens After the Ordination Ceremony? – Although a solemn occasion, Thais also love to have fun.
+What Happens After the Ordination Ceremony? – Although a Buddhist monk ordination ceremony is definitely a solemn occasion, Thais also love to have fun.
 Once their loved one is officially a monk, one by one or in groups, members of his family and friends will sit in front of him to have their photos taken with the new monk.
 This will continue until every one has had their photos taken.
 Everyone except the monk is allowed to smile for the photos too.

 Lunch is served but, as Buddhist monks must finish eating for the day before 12pm, the monks and the new monk are served first while the rest of the gathering waits.
 Only when all the monks have finished eating and left to go back to the temple for daily chores can everyone else eat.